Distance education: Benefits

 Distance learning may enable students who are unable to attend a traditional school setting, due to disability or illness such as decreased mobility and immune system suppression, to get a good education.
 Children who are sick or are unable to attend classes are able to attend them in "person" through the use of robot proxies.
-This helps the students have experiences of the classroom and social interaction that they are unable to receive at home or the hospital, while still keeping them in a safe learning environment.
+This helps the students have experiences in the classroom and social interaction that they are unable to receive at home or the hospital, while still keeping them in a safe learning environment.
 Over the last few years more students are entering safely back into the classroom thanks to the help of robots.
-An article from the New York Times, "A Swiveling Proxy Will Even Wear a Tutu", explains the positive impact of virtual learning in the classroom, and another that explains how even a simple, stationary telepresence robot can help.
+An article from the New York Times, "A Swiveling Proxy Will Even Wear a Tutu", explains the positive impact of virtual learning in the classroom, and another explains how even a simple, stationary telepresence robot can help.

 Distance education may provide equal access regardless of socioeconomic status or income, area of residence, gender, race, age, or cost per student.
 Applying universal design strategies to distance learning courses as they are being developed (rather than instituting accommodations for specific students on an as-needed basis) can increase the accessibility of such courses to students with a range of abilities, disabilities, learning styles, and native languages.

 Distance education graduates, who would never have been associated with the school under a traditional system, may donate money to the school.

-Distance learning may also offer a final opportunity for adolescents that are no longer permitted in the general education population due to behavior disorders.
-Instead of these students having no other academic opportunities, they may continue their education from their homes and earn their diplomas, offering them another chance to be an integral part of society.

 Distance learning offers individuals a unique opportunity to benefit from the expertise and resources of the best universities currently available.
-Moreover, the online environment facilitates pedagogical innovation such as new programme structures and formats.
+Moreover, the online environment facilitates pedagogical innovation such as new program structures and formats.
 Students have the ability to collaborate, share, question, infer, and suggest new methods and techniques for continuous improvement of the content.
 The ability to complete a course at a pace that is appropriate for each individual is the most effective manner to learn given the personal demands on time and schedule.
-Self-paced distance learning on a mobile device, such as a smartphone, provides maximum flexibility and capability.